 From this understanding, it should be obvious that the mass of foxes should be less than the mass of hares, and the mass of hares less than the mass of plants.
 Generally this is true, and we can represent this concept visually by constructing a pyramid of biomass for any ecosystem (see Figure 3).

 Just as with the inverted pyramid of numbers, in some rare exceptions, there could be an inverted pyramid of biomass, where the biomass of the lower trophic level is less than the biomass of the next higher trophic level.
 The oceans are such an exception because at any point in time the total amount of biomass in microscopic algae is small.
-Thus a pyramid of biomass for the oceans can appear inverted (see Figure 4b).
+Thus a pyramid of biomass for the oceans can appear inverted (see Figure 4b-middle).
 You should now ask "how can that be?"
 If the amount of energy in biomass at one level sets the limit of energy in biomass at the next level, as was the case with the hares and foxes, how can you have less energy at the lower trophic level?
-This is a good question, and can be answered by considering, as we discussed in the last lecture, the all important aspect of "time".
+This is a good question, and can be answered by considering, as we discussed above, the all important aspect of "time".
 Even though the biomass may be small, the RATE at which new biomass is produced may be very large.
 Thus over time it is the amount of new biomass that is produced, from whatever the standing stock of biomass might be, that is important for the next trophic level.

 We can examine this further by constructing